The Last Edition - Tailing Sam Blotz - 2

 … and Now, this matching Google satellite view shows the alley as it looks today.
 It’s a century later but several of these buildings are still there.

 Then … Blotz enters the Pal’s Club via a back entrance.
 But where was this doorway?
-There aren’t any other views or clues to help find it, other than the adjacent elevated window on the left.
+There aren’t any other views or clues to help find it, other than the adjacent elevated window with security bars on the left.

 Once again silentlocations.com provides the answer.
 John Bengston came across the same doorway in the 1932 silent movie Hells House (on the left, below).
 This was filmed 7 years after The Last Edition but check out how various wall features still matched up.

-… and Now, the doorway is still there, seen here looking south along the section of the alley that runs down to Selma Ave.
+… and Now, this rather poor quality photo captured the doorway as it looks today, seen here looking along the section of Cahuenga Alley that runs south down to Selma Ave.
+There’s now a metal box covering the adjacent window.

 Meanwhile Clarence has caught up with Blotz and spots him entering the club.
 This was filmed in the east-west section of the alley; Cahuenga Blvd crosses in the background.

 Then … Unable to enter the back door he takes a chance on spotting Blotz within one of the building’s windows; He (well, a stunt-man, no doubt) daringly climbs to an adjoining rooftop then down to the window.
-Note the address above the Chime Lunch entrance - 6374; this is the rear of 6374 Hollywood Boulevard.
+Note the address number on the Chime Lunch sign - 6374; this is the rear of 6374 Hollywood Boulevard.

 That building is circled in this 1920s aerial view; the arrow points to the window that Clarence is about to peer into…

 … and Now, the purple-walled building facing us at the end of the alley has since been added in front of the Chime Lunch building.
-This north-facing view also captures the Pal’s Club doorway, highlighted at left.
-(Note the continuity hiccup - we now realize that the doorway and the window he climbed up to were not at the same building).
+The Pal’s Club doorway is highlighted at left.
+(Note the continuity hiccup - we now realize that the doorway and the window he climbed up to were not part of the same building).

-He’s in luck - he sees Blotz conferring with his accomplice Red Moran and overhears him, livid over his exposé by the Chronicle, instructing Moran to deliver a cash bribe to the city’s assistant D.A.
-Gerald Fuller to get the police off his back.
+He’s in luck - he sees Blotz conferring with his accomplice Red Moran and overhears him, livid over his exposé by the Chronicle, making a call to the city’s assistant D.A.
+Gerald Fuller to get the police off his back then instructing Moran to deliver a cash bribe to him.